publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stC/ptIV/ch633/m__us_usc_t10_s7291.md

  __Construction of Advanced, Versatile, Survivable, and Cost-Effective Combatant Ships; Plans and Programs; Presidential Conclusions and Recommendations To Accompany Ship Authorization Requests__

     [Pub.
-L. 95–485, title VIII, § 810(a)][/us/pl/95/485/s810/a], (b), Oct.
+L. 95–485, title VIII][/us/pl/95/485/tVIII], § 810(a), (b), Oct.
 20, 1978, [92 Stat.
 1623][/us/stat/92/1623], which declared it the policy of the United States to construct more survivable, less costly, and more combat effective ships, and directed the President to include in any request for authorization of a ship his conclusions on the ship’s possession of the above qualities and whether and why the ship should be nuclear powered, was repealed and reenacted as [section 7310 of this title][/us/usc/t10/s7310] by [Pub.
 L. 97–295][/us/pl/97/295], §§ 1(49)(A), 6(b), Oct.
 12, 1982, [96 Stat.
 1298][/us/stat/96/1298], 1315.

  __Conversion, Overhaul, or Repair Work Under Service Life Extension Program or DDG–2__  __ Destroyer Modernization Program; Use of Public or Private Shipyards; Additional Personnel; Least-Cost Approach Study; Report to Congress; Advanced Planning or Purchasing Long Lead Items__

     [Pub.
-L. 95–485, title VIII, § 811][/us/pl/95/485/s811], Oct.
+L. 95–485, title VIII][/us/pl/95/485/tVIII], § 811, Oct.
 20, 1978, [92 Stat.
 1624][/us/stat/92/1624], prohibited Secretary of the Navy, with certain exceptions, from taking any action with respect to the use of either public shipyards or private shipyards for conversion, overhaul, or repair work under Service Life Extension Program (SLEP) or under program for modernization of DDG–2 class guided missile destroyers, or for the employment of additional personnel for, or the transfer of additional personnel to, any public shipyard as a part of the necessary buildup of manpower for carrying out either such program, until a comprehensive least-cost approach study was conducted and a written report of such study was submitted after Oct.
 20, 1978, to Congress.

  __Naval Ship New Construction and Conversion Program; Reports to Congressional Committees__

     [Pub.
-L. 94–106, title VIII, § 808][/us/pl/94/106/s808], Oct.
+L. 94–106, title VIII][/us/pl/94/106/tVIII], § 808, Oct.
 7, 1975, [89 Stat.
 539][/us/stat/89/539], directed Secretary of Defense to submit a five-year naval ship new construction and conversion program with President’s budget for fiscal year beginning Oct.
 1, 1976, and to report annually thereafter on changes in the program, prior to repeal by [Pub.
 L. 101–510, div.
-A, title XIII, § 1322(g)][/us/pl/101/510/s1322/g], Nov.
+A, title XIII][/us/pl/101/510/dA/tXIII], § 1322(g), Nov.
 5, 1990, [104 Stat.
 1672][/us/stat/104/1672].

  __Nuclear Powered Major Combatant Vessels; Construction; Definitions; Report to Congress by Secretary of Defense; Limitations on Authorization or Appropriation Requests: Report to Congress by President of Alternate Program__

     [Pub.
-L. 93–365, title VIII][/us/pl/93/365], §§ 801–804, Aug.
+L. 93–365, title VIII][/us/pl/93/365/tVIII], §§ 801–804, Aug.
 5, 1974, [88 Stat.
 408][/us/stat/88/408], 409, authorized construction of nuclear powered major combatant vessels for the strike forces of the United States Navy and an adequate industrial base for research, design, maintenance, etc., of these vessels, defined the term “major combatant vessels for the strike forces of the United States Navy”, required the Secretary of Defense to report to Congress each calendar year on the application of nuclear propulsion to these vessels, and provided all requests for authorizations or appropriations for these vessels be for the construction of nuclear powered vessels unless the President advises Congress that such construction would not be in the national interest and includes for consideration by Congress an alternate program of nuclear powered ships, prior to repeal by [Pub.
-L. 95–485, title VIII, § 810(c)][/us/pl/95/485/s810/c], Oct.
+L. 95–485, title VIII][/us/pl/95/485/tVIII], § 810(c), Oct.
 20, 1978, [92 Stat.
 1623][/us/stat/92/1623].

  __Tonnage Balance for Construction of Ships; Repeal__

 [Pub.
-L. 89–37, title III, § 301][/us/pl/89/37/s301], June 11, 1965, [79 Stat.
+L. 89–37, title III][/us/pl/89/37/tIII], § 301, June 11, 1965, [79 Stat.
 128][/us/stat/79/128], provided that:

 > “Outstanding tonnage balances remaining in law for construction of Navy ships are hereby repealed.”

  __Construction of Alternate Vessels in Government Navy Yards; Public Interests__

     [Pub.
-L. 89–37, title III, § 302][/us/pl/89/37/s302], June 11, 1965, [79 Stat.
+L. 89–37, title III][/us/pl/89/37/tIII], § 302, June 11, 1965, [79 Stat.
 128][/us/stat/79/128], which provided that construction of warships and escort vessels follow alternate vessel Navy yard construction requirement of Act of Mar.
 27, 1934, [48 Stat.
 503][/us/stat/48/503], except in any year President finds it inconsistent with public interests, was repealed and restated as [section 7299a(a) of this title][/us/usc/t10/s7299a/a] by [Pub.
 L. 97–295][/us/pl/97/295], §§ 1(48)(A), 6(b), Oct.
 12, 1982, [96 Stat.
 1298][/us/stat/96/1298], 1314.

  __Conversion, Alteration, and Repair Projects; Considerations and Requirements__

     [Pub.
-L. 89–37, title III, § 303][/us/pl/89/37/s303], June 11, 1965, [79 Stat.
+L. 89–37, title III][/us/pl/89/37/tIII], § 303, June 11, 1965, [79 Stat.
 128][/us/stat/79/128], which provided that assignment of naval ship conversion, alteration, and repair projects would be made on basis of economic and military considerations and would not be restricted by requirements that certain portions of such naval shipwork be assigned to particular types of shipyards or to particular geographical areas or by similar requirements, was repealed and restated as [section 7299a(b) of this title][/us/usc/t10/s7299a/b] by [Pub.
 L. 97–295][/us/pl/97/295], §§ 1(48)(A), 6(b), Oct.
 12, 1982, [96 Stat.
 1298][/us/stat/96/1298], 1314.

 ----------